he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Gnome Amalgam Musket.md

 **Gnome:**

 A creature with this trait is a member of the gnome ancestry.
-Gnomes are small people skilled at magic who seek out new experiences and usually have [[Low-Light Vision]].
+Gnomes are small people skilled at magic who seek out new experiences and usually have [[DATABASE/monsterability/Low-Light Vision|low-light vision]].
 An ability with this trait can be used or selected only by gnomes.
 A weapon with this trait is created and used by gnomes.

 **Gnome:**

 A creature with this trait is a member of the gnome ancestry.
-Gnomes are small people skilled at magic who seek out new experiences and usually have [[Low-Light Vision]].
+Gnomes are small people skilled at magic who seek out new experiences and usually have [[DATABASE/monsterability/Low-Light Vision|low-light vision]].
 An ability with this trait can be used or selected only by gnomes.
 A weapon with this trait is created and used by gnomes.

 **Trip:**

-You can use this weapon to [[Trip]] with the [[Athletics]] skill even if you don't have a free hand.
+You can use this weapon to [[DATABASE/action/Trip|Trip]] with the [[DATABASE/skill/Athletics|Athletics]] skill even if you don't have a free hand.
 This uses the weapon's reach (if different from your own) and adds the weapon's item bonus to attack rolls as an item bonus to the Athletics check.
 If you critically fail a check to Trip using the weapon, you can drop the weapon to take the effects of a failure instead of a critical failure.

 **Uncommon:**

 Something of uncommon rarity requires special training or comes from a particular culture or part of the world.
 Some character choices give access to uncommon options, and the GM can choose to allow access for anyone.
 Less is known about uncommon creatures than common creatures.
 They typically can't be summoned.
-The DC of [[Recall Knowledge]] checks related to these creature is increased by 2.
+The DC of [[DATABASE/action/Recall Knowledge|Recall Knowledge]] checks related to these creature is increased by 2.

 **Versatile P:**